TITLE 68: PROFESSIONS AND OCCUPATIONS

 d) The pharmacist is responsible for maintaining patient profiles as defined in Section 3(s) of the Act.
 A reasonable effort shall be made to obtain information, including, but not limited to, the following:

 1) Name, date of birth (age), gender, address and telephone number;

 2) Individual history, when significant, including disease state, known allergies, drug interactions, and a comprehensive list of medications and relevant devices; and

 3) Pharmacist's comments relevant to the individual's therapy.

-e) A pharmacist at an institutional pharmacy shall provide patient counseling as required in this Section when drugs are dispensed by the pharmacy upon a patient's discharge from the institution.
+f) A pharmacist at an on-site or off-site institutional pharmacy shall not be required to provide patient counseling as required in this Section unless drugs are dispensed by the pharmacy upon a patient's discharge from the institution.

 g) Nothing in this Section shall be construed as requiring a pharmacist to provide counseling when a patient or patient's agent refuses such counseling.
 When a patient or patient's agent refuses to accept patient counseling as provided in this Section, that refusal shall be documented.